2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### How to deploy a new server?

-There are 2 parts to these credentials, API key and API ID; we will need both.
+There are two parts to these credentials, API key and API ID; we will need both.
 Before we go into the next step, let’s open a second tab in the browser and go to https://launchbtcpay.lunanode.com/

 Here you will be asked to provide your API key and API ID.
-This is to verify it is you who provisions this new server.
+This is to let you know that you are the one who provided this new server.
 The API key should still be open in your previous tab; if you scroll down in the table below, you will find the API ID.

-Go back to the page with the Launcher, fill out the fields with your API key and ID, and click on continue.
+You can go back to the page with the Launcher, fill out the fields with your API key and ID, and click on continue.

 ![image](assets/en/114.webp)

 In the next step, you can provide a domain name.
 If you already own a domain and want to use this for BTCPay Server, make sure you also add the DNS record (Called an `A` record) on your domain.
-If you do not own a domain, use the LunaNode provided domain instead (you can change this later in BTCPay Server settings) and click Continue.
+If you do not own a domain, use the LunaNode-provided domain instead (you can change this later in BTCPay Server settings) and click Continue.

 Read more about setting or changing a DNS record for BTCPay Server; https://docs.btcpayserver.org/FAQ/Deployment/#how-to-change-your-btcpay-server-domain-name

 #### Launch BTCPay Server on LunaNode

 After taking the steps prior, we can set all the options for our new server.
-Here we will select Bitcoin (BTC) as our Supported currency; we can set an email to get notified about encryption certificates for renewal purposes; this is not mandatory.
+Here, we will select Bitcoin (BTC) as our supported currency.
+We can also set an email to receive notifications about encryption certificates for renewal purposes, which is optional.

-This guide aims at setting up a Mainnet environment (real-world Bitcoin); however, LunaNode also allows you to set this to Testnet or Regtest for development purposes.
+This guide aims to set up a Mainnet environment (real-world Bitcoin); however, LunaNode also allows you to set it to Testnet or Regtest for development purposes.
 We will leave it on the Mainnet option for this guide.

-Choose your Lightning implementation.
+You can choose your Lightning implementation.
 LunaNode offers two different implementations, LND and Core Lightning.
 For this guide, we will take LND.
-There are little but true differences in both implementations; for more on this, we recommend reading the extensive documentation; https://docs.btcpayserver.org/LightningNetwork#getting-started-with-btcpay-server-and-core-lightning-cln
+There are few but true differences in both implementations; for more on this, we recommend reading the extensive documentation: https://docs.btcpayserver.org/LightningNetwork#getting-started-with-btcpay-server-and-core-lightning-cln

 ![image](assets/en/115.webp)

 LunaNode offers multiple Virtual Machine (VM) plans.
-These are different in price ranges and specifications of the server.
-For this guide, an m2 plan will suffice; however, if you have ticked more than just Bitcoin as currency, consider using at least m4.
+These differ in terms of price range and server specifications.
+For this guide, an m2 plan will suffice; however, if you have selected more than just Bitcoin as currency, consider using at least an m4.

 Accelerate the initial blockchain synchronization; this is optional and depends on your needs.
-There are advanced options like setting a Lightning Alias, pointing to a specific GitHub release, or setting SSH keys; none of these will be touched on in this guide.
+There are advanced options, such as setting a Lightning Alias, pointing to a specific GitHub release, or setting SSH keys; none of these will be covered in this guide.

 After filling out the form, you have to click Launch VM, and Lunanode will start creating your new VM, including BTCPay Server installed on it.
 This process takes a couple of minutes; once your server is ready, LunaNode gives you the link to your new BTCPay Server.